Package ovault

 This is useful if you have edited, added or removed notes or attachments from the vault.

-def notes(self, /)
+def notes(self, /)-

 Get a list of all notes in the vault.
 Order is not guaranteed.

-def rename_note(self, /, old_name, new_name)
+def rename(self, /, old_name, new_name)-

 Rename a note in the vault.
 This will update the note's name, path, and all backlinks to the note.

-def rename_tag(self, /, old_tag, new_tag)
+def rename_tag(self, /, old_tag, new_tag)-

 Rename a tag in the vault.
 This will update all notes that have the tag.